 - 1 pack malunggay or moringa leaves (or 2 cups spinach)

-Cover and press bean/chili (or manual) for 10 minutes.
-When done, let pressure release naturally.
+- Cover and set to Bean/Chili (or manual) for 10 minutes.
+When done, let the pressure release naturally.

 - Add salt (and spinach if using, then allow spinach to wilt).